 - 17. The result of this part of the site selection process is a set of reasonable alternative sites.
 Where greenfield land must be built on to meet the scale of need, land for development proposals will be chosen from this pool.
 Views on each site are invited alongside a settlement's suggested scale of growth over the plan period (2016-2036) and the plan's priorities for the community.
 The results of consultation will inform the formulation of development proposals. - 18.
 Each of the sites in the pool of reasonable alternatives will be examined in more detail.
 They will be subject to sustainability appraisal, stage three.
 This assesses the likely significant effects of potentially developing each site under a set of twelve objectives covering social, economic and environmental aspects.
 It helps to identify those sites that have the most sustainability benefits over those with less.
 It also helps to identify what may be necessary to mitigate adverse effects and what measures could increase benefits of development. - 19.
 The most sustainable sites are those most likely to be suited to development.
 Sustainability appraisal may recommend sites, but it is also important to select sites that support the plan objectives and strategic priorities for a settlement, in particular.
 Carrying out this selection of sites is stage 4. - 20.
 Stage 3 sustainability appraisal looked at how each potential development site performed individually.
 Stage 5 carries out sustainability appraisal looking at development proposals together and what effects they may have in combination.
 This will lead to amended proposals and more detailed mitigation or specific measures to maximise benefits from development. - 21.
-Development proposals are also subject to more detailed assessments; by viability assessment to ensure that they can be delivered and by assessment under the Habitats Regulations in order to ensure no adverse effects on Natura 2000 sites.
+Development proposals are also subject to more detailed assessments; by viability assessment to ensure that they can be delivered and by appropriate assessment under the Habitats Regulations in order to ensure no adverse effects on Natura 2000 sites.
 The results of these steps may amend development proposals. - 22.
-Stage 6 therefore draws in the work of viability assessment, habitats regulation assessment and sustainability appraisal to produce proposals that can be published in a draft version of the reviewed Local Plan, which will then be published for consultation. - 23.
-As stated previously, this document only covers stage 1 and 2 in detail.
-These stages are described further in the following sections.
+Stage 6 therefore draws in the work of viability assessment, habitats regulation assessment and sustainability appraisal to produce proposals that can be published in a draft version of the reviewed Local Plan.

+5Regulations on the selection of sites allow those preparing plans to determine reasonable alternatives guided by the 'plans objectives' so long as this is explained.
+This stage does so explicitly.
 6 Land promoted for development is defined by land ownership boundaries and over what land a prospective developer has an interest.
 It does not necessarily represent what land is needed for a logical or sensible development proposal.
 A logical proposal may be smaller or larger or combine different owners' interests.